Paralegal Schools in Washington

 - 14 schools offer an associate’s degree program for paralegals/legal assistants.

-- No schools offer a bachelor’s degree program for paralegals/legal assistants.
+- 0 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 4 ABA approved paralegal degree programs in Washington.
+- There are 4 not-for-profit ABA-approved paralegal degree programs in Washington.

 - Highest graduation rate: Perry Technical Institute 78%.1